digital-asset/daml/docs/source/app-dev/services.rst

 .. _ledger-api-submission-services:

-Submitting commands to the ledger
+Submitting Commands to the Ledger
 *********************************

 .. _command-submission-service: